AntonSazonov/BigBlurTest/README.md

 Clang do much better optimizations with same flags than GCC.
 Both from MSYS2/MinGW64 toolchain.

 The fastest implementation I could write is about 1.6ms for a 1280x720 32bpp frame on an AMD Ryzen 7 2700 with 16 threads.
+Note, that some part of time is spended to SDL's event handling, blitting etc. So actual speed of Blur algorithms a little higher.

 TODO:
  * Recursive Blur SIMD version